 In May, a volcano in Hawaii erupted, wiping out roads and entire communities in its wake.
 But the residents affected by the spewing lava are still living with the consequences.
 Here’s what their home insurance likely did and did not cover:

-If you live in an area with active volcanoes, contact your insurance provider about additional coverage that would protect you in the event of an eruption.
+If you live in an area with active volcanoes, contact your insurance provider about additional coverage that can protect you in the event of an eruption.

 Wildfires and mudslides: It really depends

 As of October, wildfires had burned more than eight million acres of land in the United States in 2018, and that number is even higher now due to the latest wildfires in California.
-While homeowners insurance usually covers damage from fires, some homeowners in wildfire-heavy areas may not have this coverage (or may pay a high premium for it).
+While homeowners insurance usually covers this kind of disaster, some homeowners in wildfire-heavy areas may not have been covered (or may pay a high premium for it).
 Check your policy when in doubt.

 Also worth noting: Mudslides common in some parts of the country are usually not covered.
 As with volcanoes, homeowners at risk for “earth movement” may want to seek alternate coverage or invest in infrastructure that could help prevent damage.